Ready To Move Your Business Forward?

 Get Creative with Funding Options

-Even if you’re approved for a loan, you may not secure the full amount you need to grow your business as quickly you'd imagined.
-The good news is that after you secure and pay off your first business loan, your improved credit score may help qualify you for more funding and better terms on your second loan or renewal down the line.
+Even if you’re approved for a loan, you may not secure the full amount you need.
+The good news is that after you secure and pay off your first business loan, your improved credit score may help qualify you for more funding and better terms on a second loan or renewal.

-If you need additional funding to realize your vision for the future even sooner, you may consider asking family, friends, or private investors to invest in your business.
+If you need additional funding, you may consider asking family, friends, or private investors to invest in your business.
 You can also seek funding through a crowdfunding platform like Kickstarter or GoFundMe.
-As with all financing options, you must convince others that your business is a good investment and make sure you understand the full terms and costs associated with any creative funding sources you consider.
+As with all financing options, you must convince others to invest in your business and make sure you understand the full terms and costs associated with creative funding sources.

 If you’re looking for a business loan with bad credit, compare your options with National Funding.
-See how much funding you qualify for by filling out our brief online form today – our quick application pulls a soft credit inquiry so your current credit score will not be impacted.
+See how much funding you qualify for by filling out our brief online form today – your current credit score will not be impacted.
 A loan specialist will reach out to discuss your options and help you find the right small business financing options in as little as 24 hours.

 Take your business to the next level with support from National Funding: